aplbrain/dandi-docs/docs/developer-guide/integrate-external-services.md

 To integrate a custom visualization service with DANDI:

 1. Create a service that can accept a URL to an NWB file
-2. Register your service with the DANDI team
+2. Register your service with the {{ instance.name }} team
-3. DANDI will add a link to your service next to compatible files in the web interface
+3. {{ instance.name }} will add a link to your service next to compatible files in the web interface

-For example, NWB Explorer is integrated this way, allowing users to visualize NWB files directly from the DANDI web interface.
+For example, NWB Explorer is integrated this way, allowing users to visualize NWB files directly from the {{ instance.name }} web interface.

 ## Getting Help

 If you need assistance integrating your service with DANDI, you can:

 1. Open an issue on the [DANDI helpdesk](https://github.com/dandi/helpdesk/issues)
-2. Contact the DANDI team at help@dandiarchive.org
+2. Contact the {{ instance.name }} team at help@dandiarchive.org
-3. Join the DANDI Slack workspace (available to registered DANDI users)
+3. Join the {{ instance.name }} Slack workspace (available to registered {{ instance.name }} users)